pdarche/trader-joes-diet-problem/writeup.md

 # The Trader Joe's Diet Problem

 "Adulting," as we Millenials say, is hard.
-It requires doing so many difficult things, like managing finances, finding a partner, establishing a career, and, most basic &ndash; yet often most difficult &ndash; of all, feeding yourself.
-You see, we want food that simulaneously cheap enough to match our debt-laden finances, and is nutritous enough to match whatever dietary restrictions we happen to be abiding by at the moment.
-This is no mean feat!
-Luckily, our fore-parents already thought about this problem and both have a name for it and a mathematical framework for solving it.
+It requires doing many difficult things like managing finances, finding a partner, and, most basic &ndash; yet often most difficult &ndash; of all, feeding yourself.
+You see, we want food that is cheap enough to match our debt-laden finances and nutritous enough to match whatever dietary restrictions we happen to be abiding by at the moment.
+Luckily, previous generations also experienced this challenge and both came up with a name for it and a mathematical framework for solving it.

 #### The problem
 That name is the [_diet problem_](https://neos-guide.org/content/diet-problem) and that framework is [linear programming](https://en.wikipedia.org/wiki/Linear_programming).
 The problem is specified as follows: "given a set of foods, along with the nutrient information for each food and the cost per serving of each food, select the number of servings of each food to purchase (and consume) so as to minimize the cost of the food while meeting the specified nutritional requirements." (description borrowed from linked page).